 I have no moodboards (I know they’re quite common among designers, but I hardly ever work with them).
 I do however like having a lot of artwork all around.
 Art, no matter what genre, always inspires me.
 And in case some of you wonder, the lamp is vintage with a solid marble base – real heavy too.
 I love mix and match design schemes and my home is the epitomy of that approach.

 Suggested read if you are into art like myslef – an interview with Josh Byer :: Meet the Artist Who Put Faux Fauvism on the Map.
 His artwork could make a great addition to your walls! 🙂

 I hope I gave you enough inspiration for today.
-I would love to know your thoughts on this, so do feel free to comment.
+If you are craving for more then do check out: 25 home office inspired decor ideas.
+And don’t forget I to let me know your thoughts on this, so do feel free to comment.